-Name Description Use SNMP v1/v2 Choose the version of SNMP you intend to use.
-Target and Port Number IP address and Port number of the system which will receive the SNMP Traps.
-Community String SNMP community string.
-Default value is public.
-Use the remote MySQL agent host IP address as the SNMP trap agent address for Advisor traps (optional) Defines the source IP address included in the trap.
-Disabled: the trap uses the IP address of the service manager.
-Enabled: the trap uses the IP address of the agent monitoring the host for which the advisor was triggered.
-SNMP trap agent address for internally generated traps (optional) Defines the source IP address included in traps generated by MySQL Enterprise Service Manager On Save send test trap Send a test trap message when Save is clicked.
+Name Description SNMP trap agent address for internally generated traps (optional) Defines the source IP address included in traps generated by MySQL Enterprise Service Manager On Save send test trap Send a test trap message when Save is clicked.
 Select one, or more, of the trap types from the list.
 One trap is sent for each option selected.

-21.2.2.6 SNMP Notification Status
+22.2.2.6 SNMP Notification Status